 There are some amazing developments emerging into the mainstream as a result of technologies badged variously as Artificial Intelligence, Machine Learning, Robotics, Natural Language Processing and other whizzy-sounding titles.
 But alongside any new wave of technology comes a tsunami of marketing hype, overblown expectations, silver bullets and rainbow-pooping unicorns.

-Non-technologists and technologists alike need to be able to shift the useful or potentially useful from the snake oil.
+Non-technologists and technologists alike need to be able to sift the useful or potentially useful from the snake oil.
 Here are six questions that might help you on your way.

 1 Why is this wave of automation any different to those that have come before?